latex3/latex3/l3in2e/readme-dev.txt

     make check

-And if you ever change anything, run that again.
+If you change something, run that again.
 All working?
 Great!
+Please send your diffs to the discussion list and we can talk about adding your code.

 You can find more information about the test suite in